p21org/proj21.github.io/index.markdown

 Project21 was founded in 2021 after a miserable 2020 where many people in the world were deeply affected by Covid-19.
 During that year, many jobs were lost as whole populations were locked down, inequality widened significantly, and many more voices joined the call for a Basic Income.

-Project21 aims to deliver an Achievable Global Basic Income.

 This explains a little of how Project21 will work.
 Will *you* help make it happen ?